 An internship experience affords students the opportunity to apply theories in a field of setting and develop "self-directed learning skills."
 Specifically, the internship experience offers students the following opportunities:

-While serving in the internship students will identify and complete appropriate materials to include in the Internship electronic portfolio (see forms) to be submitted during the Internship course (PA 6694).
-Each student intern will be evaluated and assigned a grade by the responsible agency supervisor.
-Students will also be given an opportunity to provide an evaluation of the Internship Site at the conclusion of the internship.
+While serving in the internship students will identify and complete appropriate materials to include in the Internship electronic portfolio to be submitted during the Internship course (PA 6694).
+Each student intern will be evaluated by the responsible agency supervisor, and will also be given an opportunity to provide an evaluation of the Internship Site at the conclusion of the internship.

-Internship placements will be developed in consultation with the Internship Counselor, Dr. Kristie Roberts-Lewis who must approve placement opportunities prior to the commencement of the Internship.
-Dr. Roberts-Lewis can be contacted via email: firstname.lastname@example.org or via telephone (678) 527-0623.
+Internship placements will be developed in consultation with the Internship Director, Dr. Tammy Esteves, who must approve placement opportunities prior to the commencement of the Internship.
+You can contact Dr. Esteves via email: email@example.com or via telephone (407) 313-0799.
 Please see the MPA eQuad for more information.

-The Internship Counselor/Dr. Kristie Roberts-Lewis will manage and supervise all Internships and will contact you via email to formally introduce students to the Internship process and will assist in the commencement of identifying an Internship, approving the Memorandum of Understanding, supervising the Internship experience and guiding students through the Internship Evaluation Process.
+If it has been determined that a student is required to complete an internship, they should reach out to Dr. Esteves (see above).
+As Internship Director, Dr. Esteves will manage and supervise all internships, and will assist in the commencement of identifying an Internship, approving the Memorandum of Understanding, supervising the Internship experience and guiding students through the Internship Evaluation Process.

-The Internship Blackboard shell is found on the MPA eQuad site and provides a wealth of information and materials to ensure that students successfully navigate through the internship process.
+The MPA eQuad provides a wealth of information and materials to ensure that students successfully navigate through the internship process.

-Students will register for the internship course only in the term in which they anticipate completing the 300-hour internship requirement.
-However, students are discouraged from enrolling in the internship course without an approved internship and the subsequent commencement of the internship.
+Students will register for the internship course only in the term in which they anticipate completing the 150-hour internship requirement.
+However, students may not enroll in the internship course without an approved internship and the subsequent commencement of the internship.

-The Troy University MPA program requires students to have one -year work experience in a paraprofessional, professional, technical, or supervisory position that involves relevant service to the profession.
-Students with less than one year experience are required to complete PA 6694 Internship, a three semester hour course that can not be used to satisfy an elective or core course requirement.
-However, the PA 6694 course can substitute for one of the three required concentration courses but requires approval of the Internship Counselor.
+The Troy University MPA program requires students to have one year of work experience in a paraprofessional, professional, technical, or supervisory position that involves relevant service to the profession.
+Students with less than one year of experience are required to complete PA 6694 Internship, a three-semester hour course based on the 150-hour internship.

-The reviewers evaluates the applicant’s place and location of employment, number of years employed, and position assigned to determine if an internship or internship waiver is appropriate.
+Upon admission to the program, if a student feels they are eligible to have the internship waived they must complete the Internship Waiver Form and submit it to their faculty adviser.
+The adviser evaluates the applicant's place and location of employment, number of years employed, and position assigned to determine if an internship or internship waiver is appropriate.

-Students not granted an internship waiver on initial admission but who acquire public administration work experience while enrolled in the MPA program may request an internship waiver by submitting an Internship Waiver Form (form can be found at: http://trojan.troy.edu/artsandsciences/politicalscience/mpa/forms.html).
+Students not granted an internship waiver on initial admission but who acquire public administration work experience while enrolled in the MPA program may subsequently submit (or resubmit) an internship waiver by submitting an Internship Waiver Form (form can be found at: https://trojan.troy.edu/online/forms/index.html .
 This request can be submitted at any time up to two terms before graduation.
 As with the screening during the admission process, students must provide a detailed description of their work experience to be evaluated as appropriate by their MPA faculty adviser.

-Acceptable experience for an internship waiver includes positions in nonprofit agencies, HMOs, or organizations contracting with public agencies; previous experience in military, law enforcement, corrections, public agencies, and nonprofit agencies and associations; and, paralegal positions and department administrative assistants in public agencies.
+Acceptable experience for an internship waiver includes positions in nonprofit agencies or organizations contracting with public agencies; local, state, and federal government; and previous experience in military, law enforcement, corrections, public agencies, and nonprofit agencies and associations.